Licca-chan: Product development

 Licca-chan dolls placed a new value on play.
-The objective of the doll was "to provide dreams for girls."
-These dolls taught traditional women’s roles, such as cooking, washing, and cleaning.
+The objective of the doll was "to provide dreams for girls".
+These dolls taught traditional women's roles, such as cooking, washing, and cleaning.
 Many Licca-chan dolls, dresses, playsets, and accessories were sold in sets, as well as separately.
-Since the doll's inception, there was emphasis within the company go develop toys from a child's perspective.
+Since the doll's inception, there was emphasis within the company to develop toys from a child's perspective.
 This was the philosophy that Yasuhiro Kojima, a former senior managing director, lived by, and it still remains the founding philosophy of the product development team.

 In the fictional setting Licca-chan lives in, she was born to a Japanese mother and a French father.
 Most customers don't know this, and believe she is entirely Japanese.
 This makes the doll a novel concept in Japan, where mixed-race people are rarer and culturally seen as exotic.

 Product specifications

 The specifications of the Licca-chan doll has changed over time.
 The doll is currently on its fourth generation.
 The first generation was launched in 1967.
 Licca-chan had brown curly hairs with bangs.
 Her charm point was the one white star in her eyes.
 The second generation was launched in 1972.
 Licca-chan's hair was more reddish brown and her bangs were parted.
 The stars in her eyes increased to three and she wore magnetic heels.
 The third generation was launched in 1982.
 Licca-chan's hair is a lighter brown and it is straight.
 Her body size is the same as the second generation and her mouth is open instead of closed.
 The fourth generation Licca-chan was launched in 1987.
 Licca-chan's hair is close to blond and her eyes were bigger.
-Her body grew by 1 cm making her height 22 cm.
+Her body grew by 1cm making her height 22cm.

 Licca-chan, her family and friends evolved generation by generation to reflect the vogue of the time period.
 She depicted fashion, careers and family life of that era.
-Additionally, her parents were also known as an ideal married couple, ideal parents leading to an ideal family life.
+Her parents were also known as an ideal married couple, ideal parents leading to an ideal family life.

-Character setting

-The character setting has some variations depending on the time and is not constant.
-One of the key secrets behind Licca-chan's popularity was her unique profile the developers have created.